-Park guides and volunteers offer a variety of interpretive programs every day, spring through fall.
-Program types, times, and locations vary throughout the year and are subject to last-minute change due to weather or other factors.
-Check at the Arches Visitor Center upon arriving for more details.
+Rangers and volunteers offer a variety of interpretive programs every day, spring through fall.
+Program types, times, and locations vary throughout the year and may change due to weather or other factors.

-All participants must wear good hiking shoes or boots that have gripping soles.
+You must wear good hiking shoes or boots with gripping soles.
 No sandals or high heeled shoes are allowed.
 Each person must carry at least one quart or liter of water.
-Water and other gear should be stowed in a backpack so that hands are free to be used to navigate the terrain.
+You should stow water and other gear in a backpack so that your hands are free to help navigate the terrain.
+Tripods are not recommended.

 Due to the terrain's difficulty, we do not allow children under the age of 5 on either hike.
 An adult must accompany all children aged 12 and under.

 What is the hike schedule?

 Hike schedules may change.
 Confirm availability at the visitor center.

 Yes, if you have a reservation, you must check in—in person—at Arches Visitor Center at least one hour before the hike begins, or up to four days in advance.
 Be sure to allow plenty of time during the busy season to enter the park and to drive to the meeting location.